mark-me/mark-me.github.io/_pages/tutorials/project-template.md

 open_project("Test project", "~/R Scripts") # Creates standard variables and functions
 ```

-The _open_project()_ call will not create file file this time, but just open it.
+The _open_project()_ call will not create file this time, but just open it.
 Now you can start by creating your project within this file.

 ## Reading and writing data